johndunne2019/pands-project/README.md

 **Box_Plot.py**

-This script plots a box plot of the data set grouping the 3 species of iris flower by the 4 attributes- petal width, petal lenght, sepal width and sepal lenght. pandas.read is used to read in the data set and I used the dataframe.plot function within pandas to plot the box plot of the data set.
+This script plots a box plot of the data set grouping the 3 species of iris flower by the 4 attributes- petal width, petal lenght, sepal width and sepal lenght. pandas.read is used to read in the data set and I used the dataframe.boxplot function within pandas to plot the box plot of the data set.
 Further information on dataframe.plot came be read here: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html.
 I set the plot to show the data by species and I used pyplot.show() within matplotlib to show the box plot to the screen.
 I adapted the script from the example I read here: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html.

 ## References